ShinSakanami/BetterStorage/README.md

 ## Compatibility

-* Patch "cookmod_bs" for Stonehearth Cafe 1.7 (http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-7/10159)
+* Patch "cookmod_bs.smod" for Stonehearth Cafe 1.7 (http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-7/10159)

 If a mod uses vanilla filtering tags for its items, it will be compatible with BS.